pranavbalagerimath/jotpsych-intern-challenge/IMPLEMENTATIONS.md

 ### Stage I - Fix the problems
 * The timer keeps going up after I press stop. <br><br>

-**Implementation**: Used 'clearInterval' to stop the timer
+**Implementation:** Used 'clearInterval' to stop the timer

-* The app does not update the download status message after the user downloads the audio. <br><br>
+*The app does not update the download status message after the user downloads the audio.<br><br>

-**Implementation**: Passed the function 'onDownloadRecording' as a prop to the Recorder Component.
-This function sets the value of download status to 'true' once the user downloads the audio.
+**Implementation:** Passed the function 'onDownloadRecording' as a prop to the Recorder Component.
+This function sets the value of the download status to 'true' once the user downloads the audio.

 ### Stage II - Improve the UX
 * Don't show the start recording button unless the user has granted microphone permissions.<br><br>

-**Implementation**: Declared the new state 'permission' that checks if the user has granted microphone access.
+**Implementation:** Declared the new state 'permission' that checks if the user has granted microphone access.
 The button is displayed only if the permission is set to 'true'.

-* Don't let the user start the recording unless they have named the recording already.<br><br>
+* Only let the user start the recording if they have already named it.<br><br>

-**Implementation**: If the 'recordName' is empty and the user clicks on 'Start recording' button, validation message is displayed on the screen.
-The recording does not begin until valid name is entered in the text box.
+**Implementation:** If the 'recordName' is empty and the user clicks on the 'Start recording' button, a validation message is displayed on the screen.
+The recording begins once a valid name is entered in the text box.

-* Make the name of downloaded file the name of the recording.<br><br>
+* Make the name of the downloaded file the name of the recording.<br><br>

-**Implementation**:  Set the link.download in the onClick method to recordName which is stored as a state.
+**Implementation:** Set the link.download in the onClick method to recordName, which is stored as a state.

 ### Stage III - Implement a new feature
 * In addition to the download button, add an "Upload" button that implements the handleUpload function.
 This function simulates a transcription process whereby the audio is sent to a server and a transcript is returned.
-  The function takes 5 seconds to run and can either fail or succeed.<br><br>
+The function takes 5 seconds to run and can either fail or succeed. <br><br>

-**Implementation**: Created a button which triggers handleUpload on click.
+**Implementation:** Created a button that triggers 'handleUpload' on click.
 Store the audioBlob as a state and pass it as the argument to the handleUpload.
-Rest of the task is taken care by the UploadManager.
+The rest of the task is taken care of by the UploadManager.

-* Add UI to indicate a status while the audio is "uploading"<br><br>
+* Add UI to indicate a status while the audio is "uploading" <br><br>

-**Implementation**: Created a new state _isUploading_ to keep track of uploading process.
+**Implementation:** Created a new state, 'isUploading,' to keep track of the uploading process.
 Once the upload button is clicked, the state is changed to true.
-It is reverted back to false after receiveing the response.
+It is reverted to false after receiving the response.
 The button name is conditioned on the value of this state.

 * Add UI to handle the case where the upload fails.
 * Add UI to handle the case where the upload succeeds, displaying the returned data.<br><br>

-**Implementation**: _'isUploaded'_ and _'isUploadSuccess'_ states indicates if the process is completed.
-The data returned by the UploadManager is stored in a state _'responseMessage'_.
+**Implementation:** 'isUploaded' and 'isUploadSuccess' indicate if the process is completed.
+The data returned by the UploadManager is stored in a state 'responseMessage'.
 The response is displayed on the screen.
 The styling of the div is based on the success/failure of the request.

 ### BONUS: Stage IV - Indicate Microphone Input Volume

-- OPTIONAL: Right now, when the user is recording, there is no feedback on the screen indicating that the microphone is working.
-Let's solve this. <br><br>
+OPTIONAL: Right now, when the user is recording, there is no feedback on the screen indicating that the microphone is working.
+Let's solve this.<br><br>

-**Implementation**: This was an interesting part.
-The audio is processed using the audioContext, analyzer, and script processor taking this <a href="https://stackoverflow.com/a/52952907"> article </a> as a reference.
-Instead of using jQery and modifying the DOM, I stored the average volume and intensity indicators as states.
+**Implementation:** This was an exciting part.
+The audio is processed using the audioContext, analyzer, and script processor, taking this article as a reference.
+Instead of using jQuery and modifying the DOM, I stored the average volume and intensity indicators as states.